 Funding of up to $6,000 for established producers, designed to support the development of a body of work with an emerging artist within New Zealand.

 Funding of up to $14,000 for artists who are interested in recording and releasing a bilingual single with potential general audience appeal and a minimum of 25% te reo Māori in the song lyrics.

 When we’ve funded a great song, our next job is to help put it in front of an audience.

 New Tracks: we promote songs to radio stations, so they’ll play them.

-To be considered for inclusion on New Tracks, you must be completely ready to release your song.
-You will need a broadcast-ready song on mp3 and wav formats, and an image to go with it.
+To be considered for inclusion for New Tracks, you must apply with a ready-to-release song, both as an .MP3 and .wav, and a press image to go with it.

 Submissions can be made here.

 Music programmes: we fund a number of programmes on radio and TV that showcase New Zealand music and artists.